Introduction to Arithmetic Groups: Equivariant maps from G/P to Prob(X)

 \begin{proof} $P$ is amenable \csee{BorelSL3Amen}. \end{proof}

-\begin{rem} \ \noprelistbreak \begin{enumerate} \item The map $\psi$ of \cref{G/amen->Meas(X)} can be thought of as being a ``random'' map from~$G/P$ to~$X$; for each $z \in G/P$, the value of~$\psi(z)$ is a probability distribution that defines a random value for the function at~$z$.
-However, we will see in \cref{QuickProximalitySect} that the theory of proximality allows one to show, in certain cases, that $\psi(z)$ is indeed a single well-defined point of~$X$, not a random value that varies over some range. \item When applying \cref{G/amen->Meas(X)} to a semisimple Lie group~$G$, the subgroup~$P$ is usually taken to be a `` minimal parabolic subgroup.'' \Cref{SL3R/P->Meas(X)} is an example of this. \end{enumerate} \end{rem}
+\begin{rem} The function~$\psi$ that is provided by Furstenberg's Lemma \pref{G/amen->Meas(X)} (or \cref{SL3R/P->Meas(X)}) can be thought of as being a ``random'' map from~$G/P$ to~$X$; for each $z \in G/P$, the value of~$\psi(z)$ is a probability distribution that defines a random value for the function at the point~$z$.
+However, we will see in \cref{QuickProximalitySect} that the theory of proximality makes it possible to show, in certain cases, that $\psi(z)$ is actually a single well-defined point of~$X$, not a random value that varies over some range. \end{rem}

 \begin{exercises}